Thinking of becoming a beauty writer? Here are some of the best tips on how you can break into the industry.

 If you’ve got a degree in another subject or skipped going to college altogether, it doesn’t matter because you don’t really need a journalism degree to become a beauty writer or editor.

-Having a journalism degree means that you’ve learned a lot of the basics of how to write articles in a journalistic manner, but doesn’t guarantee that you’re an excellent writer.
+Having a journalism degree means that you’ve learned a lot of the basics of how to write articles in a journalistic manner, but that doesn’t guarantee that you’re an excellent writer.
 If you’re able to show a potential employer that you can write well through your portfolio, this will mean a whole lot more than just a degree.

 A lot of people get into beauty writing from other industries, so having experience or a degree in another industry is definitely not a setback in this line of work.

 Many publications won’t just ignore your application if you don’t have the right degree or qualifications; that’s not the most important thing to them.
 They want to find the person who’s going to be best for their role, and as long as you can prove that you are that person, you’ll be able to get the job.

 Some people may say they were born gifted writers and editors, but in reality, writing is about practice.
-Take a look back at some of the early work of your favourite journalists and authors and we’re sure that these pieces are nowhere near as good as their current work.
+Take a look back at some of the early work of your favorite journalists and authors, and we’re sure that these pieces are nowhere near as good as their current work.

 This is because becoming an experienced writer takes time to develop.
 To become a great writer you just have to actually write.